Readit News logoReadit News

 mylastattempt commented on Mid-pregnancy pollution exposure linked to postpartum depression bps.org.uk/research-diges... · Posted by u/wjb3

-HPsquared · 5 months ago
+HPsquared · a year ago

 Yes..
 I'd expect places that are poor and miserable would also tend to have more pollution.

-mylastattempt · 5 months ago
+mylastattempt · a year ago

 And surely the other way around as well, if not more so.
 Places with more pollution will generally be in poorer areas, where life happiness/satisfaction are already lower, most likely worsened by negative effects of pollution.
 Indirectly or otherwise.